prestancedesign/pingcrm-clojure/README.md

 # Ping CRM on Clojure

-A demo application built with Clojure to illustrate how [Inertia.js](https://inertiajs.com/) and works.
+A demo application built with Clojure to illustrate how [Inertia.js](https://inertiajs.com/) works.

 ![](screenshot.png)